letisiapangataa/letisiapangataa.github.io/_posts/2022-08-19-introduction-to-dataverse.md

 In this module, you will :

-- Explain what environments, tables, columns, annd relationships are in Microsoft Dataverse.
+Explain what environments, tables, columns, annd relationships are in Microsoft Dataverse.

-- Describe the difference between Microsoft Dataverse and Common Data Model.
+Describe the difference between Microsoft Dataverse and Common Data Model.

-- Explain use cases and limitations of business rules and process flows.
+Explain use cases and limitations of business rules and process flows.

 ## Overview of Dataverse

+Microsoft Dataverse is a cloud-based solution that easily structures a variety of data and business logic to support interconnected applications and processes in a secure and compliant manner.

+Managemd